Nursing Homes and Premises Liability

 The whole purpose of putting a loved one in a nursing home is to provide that person with a safe and caring environment.
 Unfortunately, nursing homes often cut corners and fail to meet their responsibility to keep their facilities safe.
 When that happens, residents and visitors alike can be seriously injured.

 Many cases of nursing home negligence are covered under the legal field known as premises liability, which is the duty of a property owner to maintain a safe environment on the premises.
 When nursing home administrators and managers fail to meet that responsibility, an experienced nursing home negligence attorney can hold them accountable.
-Contact The Law Office of George S. Johnson if you or a loved one was injured on the premises of a Georgia nursing home.
+Contact Johnson Greer Law Group if you or a loved one was injured on the premises of a Georgia nursing home.

 A brief introduction to premises liability law